G-Ray/expo-tamagui-universal-starter/README.md

 ## Usage

+- `npm start` to start for all platforms
 - `npm run web` for web
 - `npm run android` for android
 - `npm run ios` for ios